 CRIM 300.
 Corrections.
 (3) An overview of corrections including rationales for punishment, the history of corrections, alternate means of correction, and contemporary issues in corrections.
 Class will include visits to correctional institutions.
 Prerequisite: Criminal Justice major with 18 hours of courses in the major or permission of the instructor.

 CRIM 305.
 Community Corrections.
 (3) This course explores the history, functions, purposes, and operations of community-based corrections programs and how they are linked to the larger criminal justice system.
 Particular emphasis will be placed on the development of community corrections as an alternative and supplement to incarceration.
 No prerequisite.

 CRIM 320.
 Policing.
 (3) Study and practice of some of the commonly performed duties of police.
 Included are crime prevention and detection, patrol tactics, criminal and traffic enforcement, accident investigation, arrest and apprehension procedures, and trial court testimony.
 This course is designed to give the student an understanding of the importance that each of the above components have on the success of a police agency.
-Prerequisites: Criminal Justice 101, 201, and 202 with grades of C or better or permission of instructor.
+Prerequisites: CRIM 101, 201, and 202 with grades of C or better or permission of instructor.

 CRIM 495.
 Seminar in Criminal Justice.
 (3) A comprehensive analysis of a major problem, leading to a senior thesis proposal.
-Prerequisite: cumulative grade point average of at least 3.5 in Criminal Justice classes and 3.25 overall.
+Prerequisite: cumulative grade point average of at least 3.50 in Criminal Justice classes and 3.25 overall.

 CRIM 497.
 Senior Thesis.
-(3) Prerequisite: grade of A in Criminal Justice 495.
+(3) Prerequisite: grade of A in CRIM 495.